The six players Real Madrid signed alongside Hazard & how they fared

 He was seen as one of the best young centre backs in Europe, and a potential long-term option to challenge for Sergio Ramos’ position.

-He struggled to usurp Ramos and Raphael Varane but is now finally beginning to become a first-team regular under Carlo Ancelotti, forming a defensive partnership with David Alaba.
+He struggled to usurp Ramos and Raphael Varane but is now finally a first-team regular under Carlo Ancelotti, having formed a superb defensive partnership with David Alaba.

 The Serbia international arrived from Eintracht Frankfurt to Real Madrid and was regarded as one of Europe’s most exciting young strikers.